feilfeilundfeil/Cyanic/README.md

 # Cyanic

-Cyanic is an iOS framework created at Feil, Feil, & Feil GmbH (FFUF) in response to a need for state-driven UI.
+Cyanic is an iOS framework created at [Feil, Feil, & Feil GmbH](https://ffuf.de/en/)  in response to a need for state-driven UI.
 It borrows heavily from the concepts of Airbnb's [MvRx](https://github.com/airbnb/MvRx) framework (which our Android developers use) to create a very similar code base with Android thereby unifying the business logic in both platforms.
 We use this framework to create complex, performant, and reactive screens in our projects.